 Specialty coffee is graded according to its cupping profile.
 Fragrance, flavor, aftertaste, balance, acidity, sweetness, uniformity and cleanliness are important topics in the grading process.
 Adding a cupping score to your export lets the buyer know the quality you are offering.
 Although there is no exact definition of specialty coffee within the coffee industry, the Coffee Quality Institute and the cupping protocols of the Specialty Coffee Association (SCA) consider coffees graded and cupped with scores below 80 as standard quality and not specialty.
 Nevertheless, the exact minimum scores defining specialty coffee differ per country and per buyer.
 Some buyers consider 80 too low and demand a cupping score of 85 or higher.
-Although overall the market for coffee segment is most pronounced in North West Europe, which is marked by high income levels and consumer awareness, as well as a more developed coffee culture.
-In Nordic countries, where out of home consumption has grown in recent years, specialty coffee in coffee shops has also grown.19 Small coffee roasters interested in serving the coffee market, usually engage in direct trade with suppliers from producing countries such as Rwanda, with whom they build trust and relationships to mutual benefit.
+Although overall the market for coffee remains a general coffee mass market, according to research by the CBI, the specialty coffee segment is most pronounced in North West Europe, which is marked by high income levels and consumer awareness, as well as a more developed coffee culture.
+In Nordic countries, where out of home consumption has grown in recent years, specialty coffee in coffee shops has also grown.
+Small coffee roasters interested in serving the coffee market, usually engage in direct trade with suppliers from producing countries such as Rwanda, with whom they build trust and relationships to mutual benefit.
 This is one of the opportunities that SMEs can tap into.